Karam1215/ISO-20022-Test-Server/README.md

 ### Testing with Postman

 1. Import the Postman collection file (included in the project) to start testing the API endpoints.
-2. Test the IBAN validation and XML validation by sending the appropriate requests.
+2. Test the IBAN, cities and currencies validation and the XML validation by sending the appropriate requests.

 ## Usage